-Expect to provide a salary on an average of $61,307 for this position plus $10,034 in bonuses and $18,674 in commissions.
+Expect to provide a salary of an average of $61,307 for this position plus $10,034 in bonuses and $18,674 in commissions.
 Their bond with the sales team may prove stronger than you expect, evaluate accordingly.

-Each Sales Manager is likely to have its own special charms and skills.
+Each Sales Manager is likely to have their own special charms and skills.
 However, their experience and numbers will also show some of what they’re capable of when it comes to supporting a team.

 Inside Sales Representative